DataBassGit/AgentForge/README.md

 5. Modify the 'default.json' file in the Personas directory with your objective and tasks.
 You can also adjust parameters and update the agent prompts here.

+6. For web scraping, you will have installed Spacy, but you also need to install a model.
+By default it uses the following model:

+'''
+python -m spacy download en_core_web_sm
+'''

 ## Usage
 1. Run the main.py script to start HiAGI: